shonsirsha/chimp_backend/README.md

 ⭐ After every `pull` (or the initial `clone`) to this repo, please run `npm install` (just in case some new module has been added) this is to make sure you have everything installed.

-⭐ Please edit the **database detail/config and other vars** by creating a new file in the root db called `.env`.
+⭐ Please edit **ALL of the environment variables used in this app** by creating a new file in the root db called `.env`.
 Just copy the format from `.sample.env` and change the `xxx` to your own detail.
 Feel free to change the JWT secret to anything, as it will work just fine.

 ⭐ Database file (.sql) `chimp_db.sql` is included in the `root` directory.
 Feel free to restore / import it to your own machine/server.